MarkovMedia/strapi-plugin-geometry-fields/README.md

-# Introduction
+# Geometry Fields plugin for Strapi

-**Store and edit geospatial data with PostGIS in a Strapi 4 custom field.**
+**Store and edit geospatial data with PostGIS in a Strapi v4 custom field.**

+> **_NOTE:_**  For this plugin supported by Strapi v5, see [@gismark/strapi-geometry-fields](https://www.npmjs.com/package/@gismark/strapi-geometry-fields).

-The plugin accepts WKT (Well-known text) from the API and stores it as binary (WKB).
+The plugin accepts WKT (Well-known text) from the API and stores it in a PostGIS column in the db table of the content type.
+You can use multiple geometry fields across different content types.
+All features are editable and draggable using the hosted [Leaflet.Editable](https://github.com/Leaflet/Leaflet.Editable) and [Path.Drag](https://github.com/Leaflet/Path.Drag.js/).
-It needs PostgreSQL as database and PostGIS installed.
-You can use multiple geometry fields in multiple content types.

 Below is an example following this WKT input: "GEOMETRYCOLLECTION (POINT (40 10), LINESTRING (10 10, 20 20, 10 40),